Treaties of Roskilde (1568): Terms

-Consequences

 By accepting the Danish terms, the members of the Swedish delegation had exceeded their competence, and John (III) refused to ratify the treaties.
-John had his refusal backed up by a declaration from a Riksdag of the Estates summoned in Stockholm: Frederick II was to receive "powder, lead and pikes" instead of war reparations.
+John had his refusal backed up by a declaration from a Riksdag of the Estates summoned in Stockholm, stating that Frederick II was to receive "powder, lead and pikes" instead of war reparations.

 Likewise, Frederick II summoned a Danish riksdag, the only one summoned between 1536 and 1627, in January 1570.
 By threatening to abdicate, Frederick II secured the riksdag's and the Danish Council's consent to new taxes, which were to finance the planned decisive blow on Sweden in the year 1570.
 While this blow never materialised, a combined fleet of Danish and Lübeck vessels led by Per Munck had previously bombarded Reval (Tallinn), the principal city in Swedish Estonia, for eleven days in July 1569; In November of the same year, Danish land forces had re-captured Varberg Fortress from the Swedish defendants but lost their commanders Daniel Rantzau and Franz Brokenhuus during the siege.

 Lübeck, in addition to war costs and losses amounting to more than 300,000 talers, lost much of her pre-war Swedish trade to other Hanseatic cities.
 On 13 December 1570, the parties finally settled for peace in the treaty of Stettin.